Information for Applicants and nominators

 Only correctly completed and submitted nominations and applications received by the relevant deadline will be reviewed and eligible for the award.

-The award recipient and team members must not be employees of Einstein Foundation or members of the selection panel for the award in question.
+The award recipient and team members must not be employees of Einstein Foundation or the Berlin Institute of Health at Charité (BIH), nor members of the selection panel for the award in question.
 Additionally, immediate family members of those involved are not eligible.

 The Einstein Foundation reserves the right, at its sole discretion, to (a) cancel, suspend, or modify the award process, and/or (b) not award prizes if no entries are deemed worthy.